blogmates/cluster/README.md

 Kubernetes cluster using minikube.

-Deploy you docker images to docker hub: https://hub.docker.com/repositories/blogmates and update the version of the services in the pod files.
+Deploy your docker images to docker hub: https://hub.docker.com/repositories/blogmates and update the version of the services in the pod files.

 Arhitectural proposal: https://www.overleaf.com/1699178441myjbvskkwcbm#84d1c4